 Do I have to log on to class at a particular time?

-Usually not.
-You will have deadlines for posting your assignments, quizzes, etc., but as long as you meet these deadlines, you can do the work when you choose.
-You would be well-advised to set up a daily schedule to avoid being overburdened at the end of the week.
-Some instructors require you to log into Blackboard and post to the discussion board or turn in assignments two or three times a week.
+Some instructors require you to log into Canvas and post to the discussion board or turn in assignments two or three times a week.
 If you have a problem, contact the instructor or use the discussion bulletin board to try to get help from other students in the class.
 You won't like the feeling of leaving work until the last minute and then running into trouble!

 For the most part, you won't really "meet" in a physical face to face sense.
 Instead, the class will interact regularly through the Internet and you will communicate with each other using discussion boards, chat, and email.
 Your instructor will make course materials and assignments available using web pages, discussion boards, and announcements.